bronter/wgpu-native-zig/README.md

 # wgpu-native-zig
 Zig bindings for [wgpu-native](https://github.com/gfx-rs/wgpu-native)

-Currently all this does is download the appropriate pre-built lib/headers, run the headers through @cImport, and re-export that as a module that you should hopefully be able to use.
+Currently all this does is download the appropriate pre-built lib/headers, run the headers through `translate-c`, and re-export that as a module that you should hopefully be able to use.

 ## Adding this package to your build
 In your `build.zig.zon` add: